 We admit students to the MA and PhD programs in rhetoric and scientific & technical communication (RSTC) only for the fall semester of each year.
 You must have completed a bachelor's degree before you can begin our MA program.
 A master's in a related discipline such as rhetoric, technical and professional communication, English, or communication studies is required to enter the PhD program.
 MA students making satisfactory progress have the opportunity to continue on to the PhD and transfer in most of their master's credits.

-|Materials||How to submit|
+|Application Parts||How to submit|

 |Graduate School application||Please read the Graduate School’s application instructions and apply online.
 All materials should be submitted through the Graduate School’s online system.|

-|Department application||Complete the MA/PhD Application form and upload it under the “Graduate Program Additional Application" in the "Program Supplementary Information” section in ApplyYourself.|
+|Department supplemental application form||Complete the MA/PhD application form and upload it under the “Graduate Program Additional Materials" in the "Materials" section in the online admissions system.|

 |Application fee||As specified by the Graduate School.
 See more information about fees.|

-|Statement of objectives||Statement 1: In a statement of no more than 1000 words, explain why you want to study in our department and, if relevant, describe your bachelor's program and how the MA will build on it.
+|Statements (Materials tab of the online application)||Personal Statement: In a statement of no more than 1000 words, explain why you want to study in our department and, if relevant, describe your post-secondary academic training and how the MA or PhD will build on it.
 Be as specific as you can, linking your interests and areas of experience to areas of study and expertise in our department.
 In particular, we encourage you to identify a potential faculty advisor whose research interests match your own, indicating whether or not you have been in contact with this person.

 |Transcripts (Academic History tab of the online application)||Upload unofficial transcripts or academic records from each undergraduate and graduate institution attended.
 International students should also upload an English translation if the transcript is not in English.
 Please do not mail paper copies of your transcripts; you do not need official transcripts or academic records for initial review.